AlainD-/image-api/README.md

 <img src="http://<my-server>/api/v1/images?filename=autumn-1.jpg&width=200">
 ```

+This application is powered with `NodeJS` and `Express`.
+The API uses `Sharp` to convert and resize the images.

 ## Installation

 Execute `npm install` or `npm i` from the root folder in order to install the required packages.